My Approach

 Experience

 I earned my Master of Arts in Clinical Mental Health Counseling from Northwestern University.
 I completed my counseling practicum and internship at Meridian DBT in Vermont, where I mainly worked with teen and adult individuals and groups, and received training in Dialectical Behavioral Therapy (DBT).
-Since moving to California, I have worked with queer teens and adults in individual and couples therapy at Pacific Center for Human Growth in Berkeley.
-I now see adults and teen clients for individual and group therapy through Grateful Heart Holistic Therapy Center.
+Since moving to California, I have worked with queer teens and adults providing therapy at Pacific Center for Human Growth, as well as providing individual and group therapy through Grateful Heart Holistic Therapy Center.
+Now at the Center for Mindful Psychotherapy, I work primarily with queer and neurodivergent adults in individual and group therapy.

 Who I Am